 I snuck a handful of caramels from the oversized jar next to the empty cookie tin and coffee machine on the table on one side of the room and took a seat.
+I got a new coffee machine after reading these coffee machines reviews.
 A woman whose smile was too big for her face led the class through four hours’ worth of training videos and practice exercises.

 We reviewed procedures for general first aid, what to do in various medical situations, and how to stay calm when others may panic.
 I hungrily absorbed information, greedy for the knowledge of how to save lives and protect people.